slamice/wri/hipsters/chapter05.md

 "What happened to Mom?"
 I hastened a wave goodbye to Selina as a shock enveloped me.

-"Oh she just depressed about some things, I don't know what to do with her.
-Always try to make her happy.
+"Oh she just depressed about some things, You should call her more.
+I always try to make her happy.
 She's fine, don't worry though.
 When are you coming to visit son?"

-"I told you Dad I can't come back without the visa."
+"I told you Dad I can't come back without the visa.
+Are you sure about Mom?"

 "When do you think you'll have it?"